 "You do realize what we can do with this tech, right?", asked the monitor tech of Pat.

-Pat simply knodded, giving his patented smile.
+Pat simply nodded, giving his patented smile.

 "We're looking at the cure for cancer, hepatitis, HIV, AIDS, ebola..."